go-gorm/gorm.io/pages/docs/preload.md

 }

 // Only preload Org.Address and Org.Address.Country
-db.Preload("Address.Country")  // "Address" is has_one, "Country" is belongs_to (nested relation)
+db.Preload("Address.Country")  // "Address" is has_one, "Country" is belongs_to (nested association)

 // Only preload Org.VisitingAddress
-db.Preload("PostalAddress.Country") // "PostalAddress.Country" is belongs_to (embedded relation)
+db.Preload("PostalAddress.Country") // "PostalAddress.Country" is belongs_to (embedded association)

 // Only preload Org.NestedAddress
-db.Preload("NestedAddress.Address.Country") // "NestedAddress.Address.Country" is belongs_to (embedded relation)
+db.Preload("NestedAddress.Address.Country") // "NestedAddress.Address.Country" is belongs_to (embedded association)

 // All preloaded include "Address" but exclude "Address.Country", because it won't preload nested associations. db.Preload(clause.Associations)